OpenBankingUK/read-write-api-docs-pub/docs/v3.1.10/profiles/read-write-data-api-profile.md

 When the TPP uses an expired access token, the ASPSP **must** return a 401 (Unauthorized) **without** any error response.

-The situation could arise when an ASPSP has chosen to expire an Access Token for any of the following reasons:
+The situation could arise when an ASPSP has chosen to expire an Access Token.
+Here are few reasons:

 1. The consent has expired (the Expiration Date Time has lapsed)
 2. Suspicious usage of the Access Token or suspected fraud
+3. SCA is required in permitted circumstances

 This error can potentially be remedied by asking the PSU to re-authenticate or authenticate with the right permissions.